+As always a brief summary of “From your UMass Instructors…” block at the top

 This section provides an overview of the first unit on mathematical tools and foundational concepts for Physics 131.
 Also within this section will be tips, hints, and techniques on what the homework is and how to complete it the most effectively.

 So, what is the purpose of this first unit?
 In this unit, we will explore some of the fundamental mathematical tools and basic concepts that we will need throughout the rest of the course in our study of physics, including: